 Pests and Pest Solutions

-Corn plants grown in soils that are constantly saturated in water can develop root rot.
+Corn plants grown on soils that are constantly saturated in water can develop root rot.
 To prevent root rot, use correct watering practices and use an organically rich and well-draining potting mix.
-If grown outdoors in the ground, choose a spot with soil that drain well and water only when the soil becomes dry.
+If grown outdoors in the ground, choose a spot with soil that drains well, and water only when the soil becomes dry.

 Trimming and Size Maintenance

 While a corn plant doesn't require pruning, you can trim the stalk to keep it from getting too big.
 Use a pair of sharp shears to cut it back to the height you want to maintain.
 This foliage plant will put out new leaves and grow more vigorously after pruning.
-Clean your pruning shears in a solution of 1 part rubbing alcohol to 1 part water after trimming plants.
+Clean your pruning shears with rubbing alcohol before and after trimming plants.